EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 ### Bosch BMP388 and BMP398 Pressure Sensors<!--! {#menu_walk_bosch_bmp3xx} -->

-Keep in mind that the I2C address (0x76) of the BMP388/BMP390 sensors matches those of some configurations of the MS5803, MS5837, and BME280 sensors; when using those sensors together, make sure they are set to different addresses.
+Keep in mind that the I2C address (0x76) of the BMP388/BMP390 sensors matches that of some configurations of the MS5803, MS5837, and BME280 sensors; when using those sensors together, make sure they are set to different addresses.

 @see @ref sensor_bmp3xx